ladybug-tools/spider-gbxml-fixer/README.md

 ### Vision / future

-* All errors are fixed and changes saved with the click of a single button or just running the script of a server
+* All errors are fixed and changes saved with the click of a single button or just running the script on a server

 ### Notes